Shians/Nextflow-docs/docs/PipelineConfiguration.md

 # Process Configuration in Nextflow

 A Nextflow configuration file (`nextflow.config`) allows you to control pipeline behavior and resource usage without modifying pipeline code.
 This is especially useful for adapting pipelines to different environments (local, cluster, cloud) or for tuning performance.
+For more details, see the official [Nextflow configuration documentation](https://www.nextflow.io/docs/latest/config.html).

 ## Basic Structure